JossuaBELINCOVAREL/JossuaBELINCOVAREL/README.md

 🚀 Python Enthusiast | Passionate about Open Source

-I am a Developer in Lyon.
+I am a Business Analyst in Lyon.
 I use a variety of technologies including Python, Django, React, etc.

 🏗️ Past Projects